Mattras007/bxcoin/doc/developer-notes.md

 ### DEBUG_LOCKORDER

-Bitcoin Core is a multi-threaded application, and deadlocks or other multi-threading bugs can be very difficult to track down.
+Bxcoin Core is a multi-threaded application, and deadlocks or other multi-threading bugs can be very difficult to track down.
 The `--enable-debug` configure option adds `-DDEBUG_LOCKORDER` to the compiler flags.
 This inserts run-time checks to keep track of which locks are held and adds warnings to the